pittcsc/pittcswiki/src/guides/academics/uta.md

 ## What do I need to apply to be a UTA?

 First, you’ll need to apply to the Talent Center.
 This is the website where you will attach a Resume.
 You will also need a recommendation from a current CS faculty member.
 I would recommend getting close to some of your CS professors, it will also benefit you in the long run if you need to apply for Graduate School and future internships!
-Often, professors with tenure are the ones who are also faculty members (Petrucci, Hoffman, Tan, Garrison, Ramirez, etc...).
+Often, professors with tenure are the ones who are also faculty members (Hoffman, Tan, Garrison, Ramirez, etc...).
 The professor can e-mail [AskSCISuccess@pitt.edu](mailto:AskSCISuccess@pitt.edu) or submit the letter to this [form](https://forms.office.com/r/parYapkfkY).

 ## Okay, I got the job.
 Now what?